Coverage Explained

 5. Increase deductibles strategically.
 Higher deductibles (particularly on inland marine and commercial auto physical damage) can meaningfully reduce premiums.
 The savings make sense if you have the cash reserves to handle the deductible exposure.

-6. Work with a specialty independent agent.
+8. Work with a specialty independent agent.
 A generalist agent placing one tree service policy a year doesn’t have carrier relationships, underwriting knowledge, or market access to optimize your program.
-A specialty agent shops your account across the carriers actively writing tree care — and negotiates on underwriting details that generalists don’t know to raise.
+A specialty agent shops your account across the carriers actively writing tree care — including specialty markets like Amerisafe, West Bend, and others that specifically write class code 0106 operations — and negotiates on underwriting details that generalists don’t know to raise.

 Frequently Asked Questions